 The project’s 2014 SoCC was agreed with Central Bedfordshire Council and Bedford Borough Council, and a revised Statement of Community Consultation for 2017 was also agreed with the local councils.

 Both the 2014 and 2017 SoCCs were published in the local press and made available via this website.
-The SOCC and other information about the project were also be made available at the councils’ office and local libraries during both phases of consultation.
+The SoCC and other information about the project was also made available at the councils’ offices and local libraries during both phases of consultation.

 Millbrook Power is a power generation project that can help support the UK’s future energy security and ensure that the country meets its low carbon emission targets.
 All efforts will be made to ensure minimum impact on the environment during its construction and operation.

-The Environmental Impact Assessment (EIA) of the proposed development has been submitted as part of the suite of documents that accompanied the application for development consent.
+The Environmental Impact Assessment (EIA) of the proposed development was submitted as part of the suite of documents that accompanied the application for development consent.
 The EIA examined likely significant environmental effects of the Millbrook Power project.
 Issues such as noise, air emissions, ecology, visual impact, archaeology and transport have been considered.
 Under the EIA Regulations, a revised preliminary environmental information report was made available for the 2017 consultation process.

 Feedback from the 2014 and 2017 consultations helped inform the detailed EIA for the Millbrook Power project.
-The EIA is a central part of the application for development consent and will inform the Planning Inspectorate’s recommendation and the Secretary of State’s decision.
+The EIA was a central part of the application for development consent and will inform the Planning Inspectorate’s recommendation and the Secretary of State’s decision.

 The Millbrook Power project can bring a range of benefits to the area during both construction and operation.
 Construction will take around two years and will provide job opportunities for up to 150 skilled and semi-skilled people.

 This investment will also support indirect jobs in the local community in areas such as facility maintenance and other support services.